 My favorite ankle weights are the ones that go to (at least) 10 pounds each.

-The weights have external, canvas pockets which makes it easy to adjust the weight to suit your unique needs.
+The weights have external canvas pockets, making it easy to adjust the weight to suit your unique needs.
 The removable weights are usually included in your purchase.

 Give this workout a try.